tasteloop-recipes/server/README.md

 - Use the `modifyRecipe` GraphQL mutation to apply ad-hoc changes to an existing recipe with an updated AI prompt.
 - The mutation accepts the recipe identifier and a prompt, temporarily moves the worker into the `PENDING_MODIFICATIONS` status, calls `AiService.generateRecipeData`, persists the new recipe tree, and re-queues image generation so thumbnails stay in sync.
 - The mutation response is a human-friendly `descriptionOfUpdates` string supplied by the AI response so clients can display a summary of what changed.
+- The Recipe Logs resolver exposes `recipeLogs(recipeId: String!)` so UIs can render a chronological feed of creation, modification requests, modifications, and image generations, using the messages captured from each AI call (e.g., `descriptionOfUpdates` or generated image URLs).

 Example GraphQL operation: